 7. Originally built for the Hindu religion, Angkor Wat became Buddhist in the late 13th century.
 The temple is still used for worship today.

-8. After 1432 the city of Angkor was forgotten for a few centuries with passing Buddhist monks occasionally stumbling upon the ruins yet not understandings its origins.
+8. After 1432 the city of Angkor was ‘lost’ for a few centuries.
+Passing Buddhist monks occasionally stumbled upon the ruins, but no one living remembered or understood its origins.
 French explorer Henri Mouhot discovered Angkor Wat in 1860.
-Dying of fever in Laos a year later, people learnt about the temples in his writings published posthumously.
+Dying of fever in Laos a year later, people learned about the temples in his writings published posthumously.

-9. Angkor Wat went through years of looting and many statues were decapitated for sales to private collectors.
-It became an UNESCO World Heritage Site in 1992, which encouraged an international effort to prevent further damage.
+9. Angkor Wat went through years of looting and many statues were decapitated for sale to private collectors.
+It became a UNESCO World Heritage Site in 1992, which encouraged an international effort to prevent further damage.

-10. Angkor Wat faces the west which is unusual when compared to similar temples in the region, which commonly are directed towards the east.
+10. Angkor Wat faces the west.
+This is unusual when compared to similar temples in the region, which are mostly east-facing.
 As the west is associated with death it’s believed the site was built for funerals or used as a tomb.
-Nowadays, the location means it faces towards sunset, a popular time to visit.
+Today, the location means it faces towards sunset, a popular time to visit.